Jodie Foster: 1990s: Box-office success, directorial debut and Egg Pictures

 The second film that Foster directed and produced for Egg Pictures was Home for the Holidays, released in late 1995.
 A black comedy "set around a nightmarish Thanksgiving", it starred Holly Hunter and Robert Downey Jr. The film received a mixed critical response and was a commercial failure.
 In 1996, Foster received two honorary awards: the Crystal Award, awarded annually for women in the entertainment industry, and the Berlinale Camera at the 46th Berlin International Film Festival.
 She voiced a character in an episode of Frasier in 1996 and in an episode of The X-Files in early 1997.

 After Nell (1994), Foster appeared in no new film releases until Contact (1997), a science fiction film based on a novel by Carl Sagan and directed by Robert Zemeckis.
 She starred as a scientist searching for extraterrestrial life in the SETI project.
 The film was a commercial success and earned Foster a Saturn Award and a nomination for a Golden Globe.
 Foster next produced Jane Anderson's television film The Baby Dance (1998) for Showtime.
 Its story deals with a wealthy California couple who struggle with infertility and decide to adopt from a poor family in Louisiana.
 On her decision to produce for television, Foster stated that it was easier to take financial risks in that medium than in feature films.
 In 1998, she also moved her production company from PolyGram to Paramount Pictures.
 Also in 1998, asteroid 17744 Jodiefoster was named in her honor.

 Foster's last film of the 1990s was the period drama Anna and the King (1999), in which she starred opposite Chow Yun-Fat.
 It was based on a fictionalized biography of British teacher Anna Leonowens, who taught the children of King Mongkut of Siam, and whose story became well known as the musical The King and I. Foster was paid $15 million to portray Leonowens, making her one of the highest-paid female actors in Hollywood.
 The film was subject to controversy when the Thai government deemed it historically inaccurate and insulting to the royal family and banned its distribution in the country.
 It was a moderate commercial success, but received mixed to negative reviews.
-Roger Ebert panned the film, stating that the role required Foster "to play beneath [her] intelligence" and The New York Times called it a "misstep" for her and accused her of only being "interested ... in sanctifying herself as an old-fashioned heroine than in taking on dramatically risky roles".
+Ebert panned the film, saying the role required Foster "to play beneath [her] intelligence" and The New York Times called it a "misstep" for her and accused her of only being "interested ... in sanctifying herself as an old-fashioned heroine than in taking on dramatically risky roles".